cefriel/heat-kg/README.md

 ## Data and ontology

-Download the HEAT-KG from Zenodo at [TBA](TBA) using the `download.sh` file in the `data` folder.
+Download the HEAT-KG from Zenodo at [https://doi.org/10.5281/zenodo.17805803](https://doi.org/10.5281/zenodo.17805803) using the `download.sh` file in the `data` folder.
 Or download it manually from Zenodo and put the TTL file in `data/heat-kg.ttl`.
 If you are familiar with RDF, you can simply use the downloaded file to find the information you are looking for.

 The data included in the HEAT-KG are represented with respect to the HEAT ontology (URI: [https://w3id.org/heat#](https://w3id.org/heat#), repo: [https://github.com/cefriel/heat-ontology](https://github.com/cefriel/heat-ontology)).